Forty-nine headless corpses found in northern Mexico

 De la Garza said many of the bodies were tattooed, which could offer a clue to their identities.
 The dead may have been migrants passing through Mexico to the United States, he added.
 Migrants have been targeted by criminal gangs in the past.

-Violent street gangs in Central America like the Maras have distinctive tattoos, though Nuevo Leon public security spokesman Jorge Domene said the victims did not show these markings.
+Violent street gangs in Central America like the Maras have distinctive tattoos, though security spokesman Domene said the victims did not show these markings.

 SPIRAL OF VIOLENCE